1. Overview

 The user has been saved to our embedded Redis server.

-Additionally, we had to manually add TestRedisConfiguration to SpringBootTest.
-As we said earlier, the server has started before the test and stopped after.
+Additionally, we had to add TestRedisConfiguration to SpringBootTest manually*.* As we said earlier, the server started before the test and stopped after.

 5. Conclusion

 The Embedded Redis Server is the perfect tool to replace the actual server in the test environment.
-We've seen how to configure it and how to use it in our test.
+We’ve seen how to configure it and use it in our tests.

 As always, the code for examples is available over on GitHub.